yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

   <img height="500" src="https://yangdanny97.github.io/misc/cafes/kijitora.png">
 </p>

-### Perkatory Coffee - Hartford, CT

-Unexpectedly great coffee in the outskirts of Hartford.
-Great pit stop if you're driving to/from Boston.

 ## Honorable Mentions

-### Cafe Jennie - Ithaca, NY

-The best raspberry shortbread cookie I've ever had.
-Located inside the campus store at Cornell.

-### No Stress - Long Island City, NY

-Store-baked pastries are the highlight of this tiny shop, particularly the almond croissants which are some of the best I've had.

-The drinks are not as consistent as some other spots in the area, and there is (almost) no seating.

 ### World Traveler Coffee and Tea - Folsom, California

 I have a lot of fond memories of this cafe in my hometown, though these days it's somewhat overshadowed by Temple.
 The loose leaf tea selection is very affordable and they have a surprisingly large offering of pretty-looking mousse cakes, though they no longer sell my favorite item, the almond tart.

+### Perkatory Coffee - Hartford, CT

+Unexpectedly great coffee in the outskirts of Hartford.
+Great pit stop if you're driving to/from Boston.